rony4d/SignalRAspnetCore/README.md

 1. SignalR hub setup using routes
 2. Messagepack protocol for transfering data faster
 3. Accessing SignalR hubs from an external api using dependency injection
-4. Streaming data between client and server using SignalR channels
+4. Streaming data from hub methods from server to client using SignalR channels

 ## NOTE